Morgan-Gicheha/Ky-moviesK8S/docs/Take-Home Assignment_ Software Engineer II - InfraOps.md

 We value originality and problem-solving over perfection.
 Please ensure you explain and justify every decision in your solution.
 We shall follow up with this during the final tech interview to discuss the same.

-Good luck, and we look forward to reviewing your work! 🚀